 Further, all purchases over $5,000 earn 1.5 points per dollar spent, meaning a $5,000 purchase would earn 7,500 Membership Rewards points.
 If you make large purchases frequently, this can help you rack up points quickly.

 With that in mind, we value this benefit at $50.
 While the elevated earning ratio for large purchases is nice to have, we recommend using another business credit card for most large purchases.
-In the end, a card that earns bonus points in specific categories or more points on all purchases will give you a better return on your business expenses.
+In the end, a card that earns bonus points in specific categories or more points on all purchases will give you a better return on your business expenses, such as the American Express® Business Gold Card.

 All American Express cardholders can redeem Membership Rewards points at 1 cent per point towards paid flights through Amex Travel.
 We generally don’t recommend this, however, as you can get more value by redeeming through American Express’ various transfer partners.
 However, Amex Business Platinum cardholders get a 35% rebate when using miles to book flights on Amex Travel.